mbareford/container-blogs/hpc_container_factory.md

 singularity exec gromacs.sif.0 cat /opt/logs/create.log.0
 ```

-From now on, this provenance history grows every time the containerized application is built on a HPC platform.
+From now on, this provenance history grows every time the containerized application is built on (or targeted at) a HPC platform.

 Targeting the container